MicrosoftDocs/power-automate-docs/flow-docs/get-started-logic-flow.md

    * To resume a flow, set its toggle to **On**.

        ![Resume flow](./media/get-started-logic-flow/resume-flow.png)
-   * To edit a flow, select the pencil icon that coresponds to the flow you want to edit.
+   * To edit a flow, select the pencil icon that corresponds to the flow you want to edit.

        ![Select flow](./media/get-started-logic-flow/select-flow.png)
    * To delete a flow, select the **...** icon, select **Delete**, and then select **Delete** on the message box that appears.